InseeFr/Bauhaus/docs/en/user-guide/concept.md

 ## <a id="publish-collection">Publish a collection of concepts</a>

 It is possible to publish a collection of concepts from the description page of a collection.
-Only the owner of the collection, or by delegation the Quality unit (after exchanging emails), is entitled to publish a collection.
+Only the owner of the collection, or by delegation the Quality unit (after exchanging emails), is authorised to publish a collection.

 - Click on the button in the upper right-hand corner <span style="color: blue">Publish</span> after checking the information entered.